bpucker/beetresmabs/README.md

 # 2) filter_parent_variants.py

 This script can generate a gold standard VCF for the filtering of a given F2 generation VCF file.
 This gold standard is based on two parent VCF files and a F1 VCF file.
 Variants need to be homozygous in the two parents and heterozygous in the F1 generation.
+Result files: P1_hom.vcf contains the homozygous variants of parent1, P2_hom.vcf contains the homozygous variants of parent2, F1_het.vcf contains the heterozygous variants in the F1, and gold_standard.vcf contains the variants supported by this analysis.

 ```
 Usage: